 Have you ever heard of Rough Lemon?
 I hadn’t either until one of my organic small farmer friends said she had some lemons for our Harvest2U customers.
 I asked what the variety was, and she said she didn’t know.
 I asked her to send me a picture, and when I saw it, I doubted very much that it was a lemon but rather some form of a mutant orange.

-After doing research, I identified this curious looking citrus as a Rough Lemon.
-Rough Lemon (Citrus jambhiri) is the fruit and the tree of a citrus hybrid, a cross between mandarin orange and citron.
+After doing research, I identified this curious-looking citrus as a Rough Lemon.
+Rough Lemon (Citrus jambhiri) is a tree of a citrus hybrid, a cross between mandarin orange and citron.
 It’s a favorite fruit in parts of India and South Africa, but here in the U.S., it’s used as a rootstock for Orange trees.
 A rootstock is a plant (tree) that is used to graft the desired tree onto it.
 The Rough Lemon is cold hardy, a large tree and does well in dry environments once it’s established.

 What is The Difference Between Rough Lemon and Other Lemons